serngawy/ODL-Messenger-Tutorial/README.md

 ## Karaf CLI to notify the messenger
 Initially the CLI module has the test-command that takes -tA test Argument.
-We modified the test-command to notify the messenger change its status connected/disconnected.
-At the cli-blueprint.xml we refer to the NotificationPublishService to be able to send a notification to the messenger based on the desired status we want.
+We modified the test-command to notify the messenger changes its status connected/disconnected.
+At the [cli-blueprint.xml](https://github.com/serngawy/ODL-Messenger-Tutorial/blob/master/messenger/cli/src/main/resources/org/opendaylight/blueprint/cli-blueprint.xml) we refer to the NotificationPublishService to be able to send a notification to the messenger based on the desired status we want.
 <pre>